libinruan/dsge_openmp_mpi_parallel_computing/README.txt

  !!
 Hybrid MPI with OpenMP version !!
-The implimentation of the parallel version Nelder-Mead algorithm in global optimization.
+The implementation of the parallel version Nelder-Mead algorithm in global optimization.

 Fortran files: